neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Firefox.md

 2. Click on "More" in the bottom left corner.
 3. Click on "Backup and Restore".
 4. Choose "Restore or import".
-5. Select "Chrome / Google Passwords CSV" as import format.
+5. Select "Firefox Lockwise CSV" as import format.
 6. Open the file you exported before using the file dialog.
 7. Choose import options as wanted.
 8. Click the "Import" button.